Amrita Hepi

 Born 1989, Townsville of Bundjulung/Ngapuhi territories

 Amrita Hepi is an award winning artist working with dance and choreography through video, the social function of performance spaces, installation and objects.
-Using hybridity and the extension of choreographic or performative practices, Hepi creates work that considers the body’s relationship to personal histories and the archive.
+Using hybridity and the extension of choreographic or performative practices, Amrita creates work that considers the body’s relationship to personal histories and the archive.
+Amrita’s work has taken various forms (film, performance, sculpture, text, lecture, participatory installation), but always begins with the body as a point of memory and resistance.

-In 2020 Hepi is a Gertrude Contemporary artist in residence (2020 – 2022) and is currently working with Kaldor projects/Serpentine UK as a participating DOit artist.
-Recently she was commissioned by ACCA to make Neighbour, and the Art Gallery of New South Wales to make ~ CASS ~.
-In 2019 she was a commissioned artist for The National: New Australian art 2019 and the recipient of the dance web scholarship to be mentored by Anne Juren, Mette Ingvarsten and Annie Dorsen.
-In 2018 and again in 2020 she was the recipient of the people’s choice award for the Keir Choreographic award and was named one of Forbes Asia 30 under 30.
-Hepi trained at NAISDA and Alvin Ailey NYC.
+Amrita is a Gertrude Contemporary artist in residence (2020 – present) and is currently working with Kaldor projects/Serpentine UK as a participating DOit artist.
+Recent commissions include: Sydney Opera House, The Anguilla Pursuit (2022), Australian Centre for Contemporary Art, Neighbour (2020), and the Art Gallery of New South Wales, ~ CASS ~ (2020).
+In 2019 Amrita was a commissioned artist for The National: New Australian art 2019 and the recipient of the dance web scholarship to be mentored by Anne Juren, Mette Ingvarsten and Annie Dorsen.
+In 2018 and again in 2020 she was the recipient of the People’s Choice award for the Keir Choreographic Award and was named in Forbes Asia 30 under 30.
+Amrita trained at NAISDA and Alvin Ailey NYC.

 Amrita Hepi’s work has been presented and performed in museums, galleries and festivals, including, Art Gallery of New South Wales, Sydney; Carriageworks, Sydney; Sydney Opera House; Immigration Museum, Melbourne; 4A, Sydney; The Menil Collection, Houston; Art Central, Hong Kong; Dark MOFO, Tasmania; Theatre Challoit, Paris; Tanz Im August, Berlin; Womadelaide, Adelaide; Australian Centre for Contemporary with Next Wave Festival for Asia TOPA: Asia-Pacific Triennial of Performing Arts.